 Botanical Beach on Vancouver Island’s wild west coast is an incredible destination if you like exploring tide pools.
 It also provides a taste of quintessential west coast scenery.
-And in winter it’s a superb place for storm watching – just be very careful whenever you visit and keep an eye out for rogue waves.
+And in winter it’s a superb place for storm watching but be very careful whenever you visit and keep an eye out for rogue waves.
 Access is excellent with the trailhead only about a 5 – 10 minute drive from Port Renfrew.
 It’s a two hour drive from Victoria so it can be done as a day trip.

 Getting to Botanical Beach